Samsung Reveals 34-Foot Theater Cinema Screen With 4K And HDR Support

 Samsung Cinema Screen: Specifications

-The size of the Samsung Cinema Screen is relatively smaller when compared to contemporary theater screens.
-Standard screens range between 45 feet to 65 feet, whereas the Samsung display is just 34 feet.
+The size of the Samsung Cinema Screen is relatively smaller when compared with contemporary theater screens.
+Standard screens range between 45 feet and 65 feet, whereas the Samsung display is just 34 feet.

 The Samsung Cinema Screen delivers LED pictures at 4K resolutions.
 The screen also surpasses DCI specifications, which are deployed to ensure a superior and undeviating performance level.
 The company claims that this will ensure top-notch performance in the age of digital cinema.

 "As the popularity of advanced at-home entertainment systems and streaming platforms increases, theaters must reposition themselves as a destination for an incomparable viewing experience that consumers simply cannot encounter anywhere else," said Sang Kim, vice president of Samsung Electronics America.